 In case you need a particular vaccine to enter a country, make sure you start the process early on as some shots require additional boosters for full immunization and that could take a bit of time.

 Also, in countries where mosquitoes pose threats to spread dangerous diseases, tourists are advised to protect themselves with repellent.

 It’s time to book your transportation.
 If you plan to fly to your destination, here are some tips to find cheap flights:

 - Sign up for different airline newsletters.
 This way you’ll get notified of any sales they might do.

 - Compare prices by searching for routes on a website like Skyscanner or Momondo and even set price alerts.
 You might find a very good deal.

 - Be flexible with your travel dates if you can.
 Usually, flights scheduled for the middle of the week are cheaper than those scheduled during the weekend.
-Also during the low season tickets tend to be at their lowest price, while during the high season they are a lot more expensive.
+Also during the low season, tickets tend to be at their lowest price, while during the high season, they are a lot more expensive.

-Train and bus prices usually don’t fluctuate as much as for flights, but there are times when you should buy them early on as well: if you plan to book a bed on an overnight train or if you want to travel by rapid train.
+Train and bus prices usually don’t fluctuate as much as for flights, but there are times when you should buy them early on as well: if you plan to book a bed on an overnight train or if you want to travel by fast train.